soheila-askarzadeh/url-shortener/README.md

      python app.py

+## How to Run test
+To test the app, run the app.py script first, then execute the test_shortener script

+     python test_shortener.py

 ## API documentation
 After running the project, browse http://localhost:7006/api/ui

 ## List of Shortcodes
-Upon running the project and inserting a new shortcode, you can view a list of items by navigating to http://localhost:7006/.
+Upon running the project and inserting a new shortcode, you can view a list of items by navigating to http://localhost:7006/

 ## Author
    Soheila Askarzadeh